callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 ### Introducing `context`s

-Let's say that I want to have the `#name` method to return different things depending on whether or not the espresso has milk in it.
-I could just write a new `it '...'` expectation inside of the `describe "#name"` block, but this might get unwieldy before long.
+Now I want to have the `#name` method return different results depending on whether or not the espresso has milk in it.
+I could just write a new `it '...'` expectation inside of the `describe "#name"` block, but this might get unwieldy in short order.
 Namespacing is important to writing readable, easy-to-follow tests.
-If there are many facets of a method we need to test, we can group the nested `it` blocks inside of `context` blocks.
+If there are many facets of a method to be tested, we can group the nested `it` blocks inside of `context` blocks.

 ```ruby
 describe Espresso do